Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

 shutdown -h now
 ```

 This must be done to ensure that each created VM from this template will not share the same machine-id.
-Should the be skipped, it would cause conflicts with networking, bootloader functionality, and application and system stability.
-This will also ensure that ssh keys are not cloned across all vms for security purposes.
+Should this be skipped, it would cause conflicts with networking, bootloader functionality, and application and system stability.
+This will also ensure that ssh keys are not cloned across all VMs for security purposes.

 #### Convert the VM to a Template